 The two-sided matching problem involves agents on two sides of a market who have preferences for each other but cannot communicate explicitly.
-The goal is to create a matching process that ensures \emph{stability}, where no pairs of agents would rather be matched with each other over their current match. \citet{GS} famously demonstrated, constructively, the existence of such matchings.
-The Gale-Shapley algorithm is structured around one side of the market \emph{proposing} and the other side choosing whether to accept proposals.
-This theory has been applied to various markets, like matching medical students to residencies \cite{roth1999redesign} and students to schools \cite{abdulkadirouglu2005boston}, with the assumption that agents know their own preferences.
-There has also been considerable interest in the AI community on two-sided matching in the presence of various constraints, e.g. diversity constraints \cite{aziz2022matching,benabbou2018diversity}. ~\citet{two_sided_matching} introduced a version of the problem (called \emph{two-sided bandits}) where agents engage in repeated matching without prior knowledge of preferences and studied the impact of the specifics of the matching mechanism on \emph{convergence} to stability.
-There has also been recent work on computing the probability that a matching is stable or finding the matching with the highest probability of being stable under different models of preference uncertainty \cite{Aziz_and_co}.
+The goal is to create a matching process that ensures \emph{stability}, where no pairs of agents would rather be matched with each other over their current match.
+The existence of such matchings was famously demonstrated constructively in the Gale-Shapley algorithm \cite{GS} which is structured around one side of the market \emph{proposing} and the other side choosing whether to accept proposals.
+This theory has been applied to various markets, such as matching medical students to residencies \cite{roth1999redesign} and students to schools \cite{abdulkadirouglu2005boston}, with the assumption that agents know their own preferences.
+Considerable interest has also been shown in the AI community regarding two-sided matching in the presence of various constraints, such as diversity constraints \cite{aziz2022matching,benabbou2018diversity}.
+A version of the problem, called \emph{two-sided bandits}, was introduced in \citet{two_sided_matching}, where agents engage in repeated matching without prior knowledge of preferences, and the impact of the matching mechanism on \emph{convergence} to stability was studied.
+Recent work has also focused on computing the probability that a matching is stable or finding the matching with the highest probability of being stable under different models of preference uncertainty \cite{Aziz_and_co}.